rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematics-central-limit-theorem-2.md

 if we assign value of head = 1, and value of tail = 0, and the probability of getting a head is p, then σ(x):

+check for CLT binomial conditions. n and p should be large enough for np≥5 and n(1−p)≥5

 ![formular for binomial distribution](https://dl.dropboxusercontent.com/spa/8a95omz6xkznrmw/jnid2wrn.png)

 p is also our group mean: